Azure-Samples/cognitive-services-studybot-csharp/StudyBot/README.md

 1. After cloning the main repo, open this Study Bot solution file in Visual Studio 2017+.

-1. In `MainPage.xaml.cs`, add your Qna-Luis-Bot's bot's name (verbatum) you chose in Azure to `botHandle`.
+1. In `MainPage.xaml.cs`, add your Qna-Luis-Bot's bot's name (verbatim) you chose in Azure to `botHandle`.
 For example, Qna-Luis-Bot-v4.

 1. Since the Study Bot UWP app is considered an external client that needs to access the bot in Azure, we'll need to connect it to a Channel called [Direct Line](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-channel-connect-directline?view=azure-bot-service-3.0).
 To do this go to the Channels menu in your web app bot resource in Azure and click the globe icon.